-DIY body butter is so easy to make, and it is also so useful.
+DIY body butter is so easy to make, and it is also useful.
+Whip some up for a natural moisturizer, baby lotion, or even as a gift.
+I use it for everything!

 DIY Body Butter With 3 Ingredients